 WHAT WE DO AT OUR SHELTER

 - At the shelter, we care for 100 or more dogs and cats at any given time.
 Many are adopted as a result of our active adoption programs, but new animals are always coming in.
 We receive animals whose owners can’t or won’t care for them and animals that people find lost or in distress.
-We also receive dogs that were picked up by the local pound and were not retrieved by their owners.
+We also receive dogs that were picked up by the local pound and were never claimed by owners.

 - Our kennel staff stays very busy keeping the shelter clean and presentable.
 They also feed, bathe, walk and play with the animals.
 Volunteers help out too, so if you’d like to spend a few hours with us, it would be greatly appreciated!

-- Our staff and volunteers also perform rescue operations in a variety of situations.
+- Our staff and volunteers also perform TNR (Trap, Neuter, Release) operations.
 Many times we get calls reporting abuse or neglect and we do our best to provide a solution to the problem and even provide rehabilitation to animals in need.

 - Our medical staff takes care of all our resident animals’ health, spending several hours each day dedicated to sterilization surgeries.
 We also provide veterinary services to the public, which covers some of our costs and allows us to give information about responsible guardianship.